kabirt7/to-do-app/to-do/README.md

 BACK END E.H.
 - need to implement a global exception handler
 - figure out how to validate the Boolean Column Completed

+**LOG**
+**6/4/24**
+- going to use the basic logging that comes with spring-boot-starter-parent.
+I think I'll just need to describe what the functions are doing

+ACHIEVED:
+- refined error descriptions in my crud-logic.ts file and how they're handled in the container component
+- reviewed error handling in Spring.
+In future, I would like to use Global Exception Handling and subsequent error classes.
+However, for the scope of this project - I am happy with the handling currently implemented
+- Implemented Swagger functionality on the backend.
+Learned that Springfox is outdated and incompatible for the vesion of Springboot that I'm using.
+Classmate suggested using "springdoc-openapi-starter-webmvc-ui" instead and it worked great
+- Implemented a logging strategy on the back-end whereby I log the different steps involved in API request/responses.
+I used the default logging that didn't require any new dependencies (I think it came from 'spring-boot-starter-parent')
+- Researched Vitest and React Test Library

+**TOMORROW**
+- Implement React testing to all components used - research Vitest further
+- Make the strikethrough functionality functional
+- Front-end finish styling